JuradoJr/MechaCar_Statistical_Analysis/README.md

 After running T-Tests on suspension coils for the population mean as well as for every individual lot I noticed that every single lot had a p-value above 0.05 which could possibly mean that there may be a statistical difference between the mean of the groups and population.

+## Study Design: MechaCar vs Competition

+### What metric or metrics are you going to test?
+The metrics I would use to test would be the highway and city fuel efficiencies.
+People tend to prefer vehicles with better fuel efficiency to save on gas.

+### What is the null hypothesis or alternative hypothesis?
+The null hypothesis would be that all cars in the same category have the same city/highway fuel efficiency.
+And the alternative hypothesis would be that different categories of vehicles have different fuel efficiencies.

+### What statistical test would you use to test the hypothesis?
+And why?
+I would definitely use a ggplot2 box plot to be able to see the differences between vehicles and their fuel efficiencies.
+I would also perform an ANOVA test to analyze both types of fuel efficiencies for each vehicle category.

+### What data is needed to run the statistical test?
+The data needed to run the statistical tests would be the fuel efficiency records of at least 50 different vehicles per category of vehicle.
+Although the more samples, the better to be able to get more accurate results.